netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-eks-elb.md

 AWS ELB listens for incoming connections as defined by its listeners.
 Each listener forwards a new connection to one of the available Netscaler VPX instances.
 The Netscaler VPX instance load balances the traffic to the EKS pods.
 It also performs other Layer 7 functionalities such as, rewrite policy, responder policy, SSL offloading and so on provided by Netscaler VPX.

-A Citrix ingress controller is deployed in the EKS cluster for each Netscaler VPX instance.
-The Citrix ingress controllers are configured with the same ingress class.
+A Netscaler ingress controller is deployed in the EKS cluster for each Netscaler VPX instance.
+The Netscaler ingress controllers are configured with the same ingress class.
 And, it configures the Ingress objects in the EKS cluster on the respective Netscaler VPX instances.

 AWS Elastic Load Balancing (ELB) has a DNS name to which an IP address is assigned dynamically.
 The DNS name can be added as Alias A record for your domain in [Route53](https://aws.amazon.com/route53/) to access the application hosted in the EKS cluster.